Step (Kara song): Background and artwork

 On August 22, "Step" was announced by DSP Media as the lead single for the group's third full-length album, titled "Step", slated for release on September 6.
 The song was also included onto the limited edition of the group's second Japanese studio album, Super Girl.
 The Japanese version of the song was released on February 29, 2012, and is also included as a bonus track on the group's sixth Japanese single, "Speed Up / Girl's Power".

-Reception
+Critical reception

 Jen Erenza from Ryan Seacrest Blog described the video as "colorful" with "out-of-this-world scenes" and asserted, "With their super cute styles and head-bopping music, there is no doubt their popularity will rise stupendously!".
-In Billboard's 2019 ranking of best K-pop songs of the decade, the publication wrote "In an industry defined by genre-blending and experimentalism, 'Step' holds nothing back while surging forward in confidence that it is one of the purest pop confections out of K-pop this decade."
+Edge Media named it the 10th best K-pop song of 2011, while Spin ranked it number 14 in their list of the 21 greatest K-pop songs of all time.
+"Step" was ranked number 17 in Billboard's 2019 ranking of best K-pop songs of the decade, with the publication writing "In an industry defined by genre-blending and experimentalism, 'Step' holds nothing back while surging forward in confidence that it is one of the purest pop confections out of K-pop this decade."